Jrice1317/constructor/CONSTRUCT.md

 ### `freeze_env`

-Protect environments with a `frozen` marker file.
+Protect the conda environment with a `frozen` marker file.
 Requires conda 25.5.0 or newer.

-If provided, the nested dictionary content will be written to a `frozen` marker file in the specified environment.
+See CEP-22 for the `frozen` marker file specification.

+The configuration must use 'conda' as the key.
+The value can be an empty dictionary (for default message) or contain 'message' and/or 'error' keys with custom strings.
 If not provided, the environment will not be protected.
-See CEP-22 for the `frozen` marker file specification.

 Example with custom message:
 ```yaml